PacktPublishing/Hands-On-Data-Preprocessing-in-Python/README.md

 Roy’s style of teaching is hands-on and he believes the best way to learn is to learn by doing.
 He uses active learning teaching philosophy and readers will get to experience active learning in this book.
 Roy believes that successful data preprocessing only happens when you are equipped with the most efficient tools, have an appropriate understanding of data analytic goals, are aware of data preprocessing steps, and can compare a variety of methods.
 This belief has shaped the structure of this book.

+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781801072137">https://packt.link/free-ebook/9781801072137 </a> </p>